igearfs/jnlp-launcher-project/README.md

 ### **📌 Adding a New Entry**
 🟢 Click `+ Add`
-🟢 Fill in Name, URL, and Notes
+🟢 Fill in Name, URL, and Notes (Username and password optional)
 🟢 Click `Select Icon` → Choose an icon → Click `Done`
 🟢 Click `Save`